Heroin: Health Effects, Withdrawal & Treatment

 Short-Term Effects of Heroin

 When someone uses heroin, they may feel a near-immediate and very powerful high.
-Other short-term effects of heroin include:1,11
+Some of the other short-term effects of heroin use can include:1,11

 • Heaviness in the extremities.